 Charles Taylor, “Modern Social Imaginaries”

-The modern involves transformation of an entire way of life, with or without a population’s consent.
-As Charles Taylor notes above, modernism involves new forms of social living that emphasize the individual versus community, that introduce innovative communication via technologies, and new modes of organizing people via urbanization, industrialization among other changes.
-Such new ways profoundly affect the arts.
-However, as Taylor adds, “we need to speak of multiple modernities, the plural reflecting the fact that non-Western cultures have modernized in their own ways and cannot be properly understood if we try to grasp them in a general theory that was originally designed with the Western case in mind” (original emphasis, 91).
-Such “multiple modernities” are significant in analyzing dance in South Asia.
+Modernization involves transformation of an entire way of life, with or without a population’s consent.
+As Charles Taylor notes above, modernism involves new forms of social living that emphasize the individual versus community, new communications technologies, and new modes of social and economic organization..
+Such dramatic changes profoundly affected the arts.
+However, as Taylor adds, ‘we need to speak of multiple modernities, the plural reflecting the fact that non-Western cultures have modernized in their own ways and cannot be properly understood if we try to grasp them in a general theory that was originally designed with the Western case in mind’ (original emphasis, 91).
+Such ‘multiple modernities’ are significant in analyzing dance in South Asia.

 In this essay, I redefine the parameters of modernism as relevant for dance in South Asia, influenced increasingly by transnational travel and creative collaborations across geographic and artistic borders.
-Modern initiatives in dance make changes 1) in the form of a dance style (such as the Indian classical style of bharatanatyam transformed by including modern dance movements); or 2) in collaging two or more dance styles together (such as kathak, modern dance, and odissi); or 3) in choreographing new themes from current social issues such as gender and ethnic identity, poverty, and the environment; or 4) in using voice, silence, story-telling, and theatre techniques with movement creating hybrid dance cum theater works.
+Modern initiatives in dance make changes 1) in the form of a dance style (such as the Indian classical style of bharatanatyam, which was transformed by including modern dance movements); 2) in collaging two or more dance styles together (such as kathak, modern dance, and odissi); 3) in choreographing new themes from current social issues such as gender and ethnic identity, poverty, and the environment; or 4) in using voice, silence, story-telling, and theatre techniques with movement creating hybrid dance cum theatre works.

-A chronological trajectory for analyzing dance in South Asia is useful: the “modern” generally spans the period from early 20th century (revival of classical Indian dance styles) until the 1960’s-70s.
-Next, the “contemporary” period in the arts extends commonly from the 1980s with globalization and technological advances.
-Moving into the 21st century, artistic practices from pre-modern, modern, and contemporary times continue along with growing use of computer technology, innovative lighting, theatre and multimedia tools.
-Modern dance in South Asia is a palimpsest of old and new, traditional and contemporary reflecting Booker Prize winning Arundhati Roy’s words, “India lives in several centuries at once.”
+A chronological trajectory for analyzing dance in South Asia is useful: the ‘modern’ generally spans the period from early twentieth century (revival of classical Indian dance styles) until the 1960s and 1970s.
+Next, the ‘contemporary’ period in the arts extends commonly from the 1980s with globalization and technological advances.
+Moving into the twenty-first century, artistic practices from pre-modern, modern, and contemporary times continue along with growing use of computer technology, innovative lighting, theatre and multimedia tools.
+Modern dance in South Asia is a palimpsest of old and new, traditional and contemporary reflecting Booker Prize-winning Arundhati Roy’s words, ‘India lives in several centuries at once’.

-In the geopolitical territory named South Asia (demarcated by super-powers vying for political allegiances after World War II), India occupies the largest landmass along with Pakistan, Bangladesh (formerly East Pakistan), Sri Lanka (formerly Ceylon), Nepal, and Bhutan.
-Since modernizing of dance is more prevalent in India than in other South Asian nations, I will discuss Indian dance more extensively although the pre-modern period, prior to the nearly 200-year British colonization (ending in 1947) encompasses all of South Asia.
-In postcolonial times, independent nations plan future development and modernization on their own terms though sadly, neo-colonial dependence on the West continues even today.
+In the geopolitical territory named South Asia (demarcated by super-powers vying for political allegiances after the Second World War), India occupies the largest landmass along with Pakistan, Bangladesh (formerly East Pakistan), Sri Lanka (formerly Ceylon), Nepal, and Bhutan.
+Since the modernizing of dance is more prevalent in India than in other South Asian nations, I will discuss Indian dance more extensively, although the pre-modern period, prior to the nearly 200-years of British colonization (ending in 1947) encompasses all of South Asia.
+In postcolonial times, independent nations plan future development and modernization on their own terms though neo-colonial dependence on the West continues even today.

-In analyzing when modernism began in South Asia, what traditions it rejected or incorporated into its own versions of modernity, I first take a historical look at pre-modern (pre-colonial) South Asia that dates back into ancient times.
+In analyzing when modernism began in South Asia, what traditions it rejected or incorporated, it is necessary to remember that there was more than one period of modernization in the region.
 The production of different genres of art—visual, architectural, coin inscriptions, ancient Sanskrit drama, folk dance—unfolded at their own pace without outside interventions.
-Modernization as understood today (industrialization, new communication methods) was introduced and imposed by British colonizers; once colonization took root, pre-modern South Asian societies could not evolve over time and arrive at alternative modernities best suited to their cultures.
-Additionally, British superior attitudes denigrated local customs as backward leading to ironic pressures on local people in the 19th century to prove that their indigenous traditions, such as classical Indian dance were also “modern” as understood by westerners.
+Modernization as understood today (industrialization, new communication methods), however, was introduced and imposed by British colonizers; once colonization took root, pre-modern South Asian societies could not evolve over time and arrive at alternative modernities best suited to their cultures.
+Additionally, British attitudes of superiority denigrated local customs as backward, leading to ironic pressures on local people in the nineteenth century to prove that their indigenous traditions, such as classical Indian dance were also ‘modern’ as in terms defined and understood by westerners.